 - Parchment Paper

 - 1 teaspoon Salt

 - 1 teaspoon Baking Soda

 - 1 cup Unsalted Butter, two sticks, softened

 - 2 large Eggs

 - 1 cup Pistachios, chopped

-- Beat butter, sugars and vanilla extract in large bowl until creamy.
+- Stir together butter, sugars and vanilla extract in large bowl until creamy.

 - Add eggs and mix well.

 - Gradually add flour mixture, about one cup at a time, mixing well after each addition.